kawser25350/kawser25350/README.md

 - 🔭 Working on Problem Solving and Software Development
 - 🌱 Learning Data Science and SE and MI & more
-- 📫 How to contact me: Kawser Ahmmed (Discord)
+- 📫 How to contact me: kawser25350 (Discord)

 ## 🛠 Languages and Tools
 <p align="center">